$\delta N$ formalism with gradient interactions: Incorporating gradient terms into the formalism

 \subsection{Source term of gradient interactions}

 A heuristic approach is proposed in Ref.~\cite{artigas2025extended} to extend the $\delta N$ formalism by accounting for suppressed gradient terms.
 That work focuses solely on the $\mathcal{O}(k^2)$ contribution to the energy constraint, while gradient interactions in the KG equation were neglected.
 In this way, the effect of adiabatic $k^2$ gradient corrections was encoded into the spatial curvature of each locally homogeneous, expanding FLRW patch.
-In Appendix~\ref{app:review_extended_deltaN}, we review this approach and its impact on the power spectrum, and further provide suggestions regarding the spatial curvature value for improvement.
+In Appendix~\ref{app:review_extended_deltaN}, we review this approach and its impact on the power spectrum.

 In our approach to extend the applicability of the $\delta N$ formalism, we introduce a source term in the field equation of motion.
 To derive the particular source term that correctly captures the effects of gradient interactions, we compare the perturbed KG equation~\eqref{perturbative_equation_deltaphi} with the perturbed background equation~\eqref{pertubed_BG_eqaation}.
 The failure of the SUA to capture gradient effects can be traced to the absence of the $k^2$ term responsible for spatial gradients in the perturbed background equation.
 To bridge this gap, we explicitly restore the missing $k^2 Q_k / a^2$ contribution in the background KG equation by introducing a source term.
 Using the relation $Q_k = \dot{\phi} \mathcal{R}_k/H$, the modified background equation takes the form